 Licensed slot machines in legal PA casinos pay about 53% of their revenue in tax, with about $120 million a year from that split between host counties and host communities for each casino, according to Doug Harbach of the Pennsylvania Gaming Control Board (PGCB).
 Earlier this year, the PGCB definitively labeled unlicensed skill games as illegal.

 The lingering issue of unlicensed gambling is a failing of the PA Legislature, added Adams.

-“The problem is the complete, the complete… what’s the word?
+“The problem is the complete, the complete … what’s the word?
 Negligence, that’s it.
-The negligence to reign it in or make it clear it isn’t legal.”
+The negligence to rein it in or make it clear it isn’t legal.”

-King agreed that a slow-moving court case on the legality of just one specific skills game – Pennsylvania Skills – has clouded the water.
-And so far the PA Legislature has hemmed and hawed about resolving the matter, with no definitive new legislation being passed.
+King agreed that a slow-moving court case on the legality of just one specific skills game — Pennsylvania Skills — has muddied the water.
+And so far, the PA Legislature has hemmed and hawed about resolving the matter, with no definitive new legislation being passed.